 Note, that for Air Cadet Tag Day participation, only sessions where the Cadet was actually in attendance are counted.
 We recognize that there may be Cadets who have other commitments that require them to be excused from TAG Days, we must be fair to those Cadets who have made the extra effort to participate, many of whom have had to reschedule work and personal commitments to do so.

 Cadets are expected to meet the scheduled payment dates as outlined in the Financial Commitment Schedule.
 Payment can be made in cash, or by cheque or money orders

 made payable to “142 Royal Canadian Air Cadets”.
 Please note “2017 March Break Tour” in the memo section of your cheque.

 ACTIVITIES AND ITINERARY

 Cadets will travel in designated “Squadron Wear” attire, consisting of a Squadron golf shirt and appropriate pants and footwear.
-Some of the tours and activities will require Cadets to be in their issued Air Cadet or Sea Cadet uniform, and the Cadets’ full kit, including outer coat, must be brought with them.
-Please be aware that the mixing of civilian clothing and Air Cadet/Sea Cadet uniform articles is not acceptable, and the Cadet all-season coat, not a civilian overcoat, shall be worn by the Cadet whilst in uniform.
+Some of the tours and activities will require Cadets to be in their issued Air Cadet uniform, and the Cadets’ full kit, including outer coat, must be brought with them.
+Please be aware that the mixing of civilian clothing and Air Cadet uniform articles is not acceptable, and the Cadet all-season coat, not a civilian overcoat, shall be worn by the Cadet whilst in uniform.